Leica M Typ 240 vs SL

 It is notable that the SL offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the M Typ 240 does not offer wifi capability.
+In contrast, the M Typ 240 does not provide wifi capability.

 Studio photographers will appreciate that the Leica SL (unlike the M Typ 240) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the SL has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 Both the M Typ 240 and the SL have been discontinued, but can regularly be found used on ebay.
 The M Typ 240 was replaced by the Leica M Typ 262, while the SL was followed by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica M Typ 240 Manual (free pdf) or the online Leica SL Manual.

 So what is the bottom line?
 Is there a clear favorite between the Leica M Typ 240 and the Leica SL?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.